 I believe we all should be cognizant of these three expenses.

-Here are some tips and tricks to reducing your three biggest expenses.
+Here are some tips and tricks for saving more money on your three biggest expenses.

 In real estate, the main determinant of housing cost is location.